 About This Program

 After their thrilling collaboration at the 2021 Bravo!
-Vail Music Festival, violinist Joshua Bell and the SPCO team up again for a program of Romantic favorites and Wolfgang Amadeus Mozart’s “little” G minor symphony.
-Bell, a former SPCO Artistic Partner, brings all of his lyrical abilities and virtuosic prowess to Max Bruch’s Violin Concerto No. 1 and directs the SPCO from the concertmaster chair for two contrasting symphonies that highlight the exciting chemistry between Bell and the SPCO players.
+Vail Music Festival, violinist Joshua Bell and The Saint Paul Chamber Orchestra teamed up again for a program of Romantic favorites and Wolfgang Amadeus Mozart’s “little” G minor symphony.
+Bell, a former SPCO Artistic Partner, brought his lyrical abilities and virtuosic prowess to Max Bruch’s Violin Concerto No. 1 and directed the orchestra from the concertmaster chair for two contrasting symphonies that highlight the exciting chemistry between Bell and the SPCO players.